 Kin also supports an on-line peer support group.
 This is an opportunity for those who choose not to meet face-to-face.
 There is capability to communicate in-language using the on-line tools available.
 The online forum is a closed group.
 There is an application process for those wishing to join the on-line forum.
 This forum is facilitated and monitored by the communications officer.

-You can contact Grace at the Kin office on [email protected] or call (08) 9388 7455 if you would like further information about these groups or would like to set up an ethnoculturally diverse peer support group
+You can contact Shar at the Kin office on [email protected] or call (08) 9388 7455 if you would like further information about these groups or would like to set up an ethnoculturally diverse peer support group

 There are a number of peer support groups established across Western Australia and supported by a range of agencies in the disability sector.
 For further information about these groups please check our directory here.